ProfMikeWood/ocean_modeling_book/_sources/mitgcm/choosing_an_optfile.md

 ## Systems

 ### MacOS
-If you are using MacOS with gfortran (recommend), them use the darwin_amd_gfortran file
+If you are using MacOS with gfortran (recommend), then typically the darwin_amd_gfortran file works well.

 ### Windows with Cygwin
-If you are using Windows with a Cygwin installation, them use the [] file
+If you are using Windows with a Cygwin installation, then use the [] file.

 ### Copmuting Cluster
 The optfile used for compilation on a computing cluster will depend on your cluster's compiler.
 There are many options available and typically need to be paired with module loaded prior to compiling and running MITgcm.